StackExchange/stack-blog/_posts/2014-9-17-I-Can-Powershell-And-So-Can-You.md

 <h4><i>"BUT I DONT KNOW HOW TO DO THAT IN POWERSHELL!"</i></div></h4>
 </div>
 <div>
-That's ok. &nbsp;Lets use our minimal knowledge, and Google to figure out how.</div>
+That's ok.
+Lets use our minimal knowledge, and Google to figure out how.</div>
 <div>
-A quick Google search shows a Technet article on&nbsp;<a href="http://technet.microsoft.com/en-us/library/ee176874.aspx" target="_blank">Import-CSV</a>. &nbsp;Reading Microsoft Technet articles is an art all its own. &nbsp;These articles provide lots of in depth information on Import-CSV. &nbsp;While more information is GREAT, we're trying to Get Things Done. &nbsp;Let's CTRL&nbsp;+ F to find relevant examples:</div>
+A quick Google search shows a Technet article on<a href="http://technet.microsoft.com/en-us/library/ee176874.aspx" target="_blank">Import-CSV</a>.
+Reading Microsoft Technet articles is an art all its own.
+These articles provide lots of in depth information on Import-CSV.
+While more information is GREAT, we're trying to Get Things Done.
+Let's CTRL+ F to find relevant examples:</div>
 <div class="separator" style="clear: both; text-align: center;">
 </div>
 <div>